Prince George’s County Criminal Investigations

 Things to Know When Stopped in a Vehicle

 In Prince George’s County and anywhere in the state of Maryland, if someone is pulled over, they generally have lesser rights than they do in most other places.
 A driver of a vehicle is typically presumed to know the vehicle front to back.
-Additionally, automobile needs to be registered and all headlights and brake lights on a person’s vehicle should be functional.
+Additionally, the automobile needs to be registered and all headlights and brake lights on a person’s vehicle should be functional.
 These stipulations about maintenance and functionality extend to the driver regardless of their connection to vehicle ownership.

 Probable Cause During Vehicle Stops